'Dead By Daylight' newest chapter adds 'Resident Evil' characters and map

 - READ MORE: ‘Resident Evil Village”s House Beneviento is one of the best horror sequences I’ve ever played

-The chapter, which is set to release on June 15, will include Dead By Daylight‘s newest killer, Nemesis, along with two of Resident Evil‘s most iconic Survivors, Leon S. Kennedy from Resident Evil 2, and Jill Valentine from Resident Evil 3.
+The chapter, which is set to release on June 15, will include Dead By Daylight‘s newest killer, Nemesis, along with two of Resident Evil‘s most iconic Survivors, Leon S. Kennedy from Resident Evil 2, and Jill Valentine from Resident Evil, although her look is based on her appearance in the Resident Evil 3 remake.

 Both Survivors will come with three of their own perks, with the developer, Behaviour Interactive, revealing that Leon’s will include a flashbang that can be crafted to blind or distract the Killer temporarily.